 - Click Save.

 Then, in your email client, move any spam emails you receive into that folder.
 They will automatically be fed to the our spam database (and later deleted, if you set the folder to auto-purge).

-Similarly, you can also help train your personal spam filter and increase the number of non-spam emails by following the above steps, but setting the folder's spam learning to not spam.
+Similarly, you can also help train your personal spam filter and increase the number of non-spam emails by following the above steps, but setting the folder's spam learning to as not spam.

 Note: We recommend that you do not mark your Spam/Junk Mail folder to automatically learn as spam.
 This can create a false positive feedback loop.
 Imagine an email is incorrectly classified as spam, put in your Spam/Junk Mail folder, and then learned as spam.
 That means future emails that aren't spam are now more likely to be incorrectly marked as spam, sent to your Spam/Junk Mail folder, and learned as spam.
 Only mark folders to learn as spam if they're folders you manually move email to.

-For mail that's likely to be spam, you'll see a badge with its spam score in the preview pane of our web interface:
+For mail that's likely to be spam, you'll see a red badge with its spam score in the preview pane of our web interface:

 It's possible to quickly view this information on some mail clients, too.
-Mac mail can be set to include the X-Spam-score header with the details listed at the top of every email.
+Mac Mail can be set to include the X-Spam-score header with the details listed at the top of every email.
 To use this option: